 - Drain the can of jackfruit, and place the pieces on a tea towel.
 Gather up the ends of the towel, and squeeze it over the sink to remove as much of the brine as possible.

 - Use your hands to separate the seeds and tough pieces (the pile at top of photo 2) from the stringy parts of the jackfruit (the pile at bottom of photo).
-We're only using the stringy part that looks like shredded meat.
+We're only using the stringy pieces that look like shredded meat.
 Discard the seeds and tough pieces.

-- Combine all dry ingredients in a large mixing bowl, and whisk very well.
+- Combine vital wheat gluten and all remaining dry ingredients in a large mixing bowl, and whisk very well.

 - Toss the shredded jackfruit in the dry mixture.